fde-capu/ft_transcendence/docs/checklist.md

  - [X] Entering a paused game does not show the paused screen.

+#Issue 99 related marks:
+ - [X] Match history to show partial/individual matches on Profile page.
+ - [X] Match history could show the date when the match occurred.

  - [ ] VERIFY: you must use the latest stable version of every library or framework used in your project.
  - [ ] Check if updates are not messing up form editions.
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.